AI Companies Are Using Your Work. Here's What You Can Do About It.

 Can AI companies be held liable for using copyrighted content in training data?

 Yes, and the tide is turning in favor of creators.
-In February 2025, Thomson Reuters v.
-Ross Intelligence became the first major U.S. decision to reject an AI company's fair use defense.
-The U.S. Copyright Office released a report in May 2025 stating that AI developers who use copyrighted works to train models that compete with original works are going beyond fair use.
-While some courts have sided with AI companies, momentum is building toward recognizing creators' rights, with multiple lawsuits still progressing through the courts.
+In 2025, Thomson Reuters v.
+Ross Intelligence became the first major U.S. decision to reject an AI company's fair use defense (now on appeal to the Third Circuit).
+The U.S. Copyright Office stated that AI training to produce competing works goes beyond fair use, and the EU AI Act's copyright transparency obligations took effect in August 2025.
+In March 2026, the Supreme Court denied certiorari in Thaler v.
+Perlmutter, confirming that AI cannot hold copyrights.
+Momentum is building toward recognizing creators' rights, with over 70 lawsuits progressing through the courts.

 How do I know if my work was used to train an AI model?